Updated: Dec 13, 2019

 Art.
 5. §1.
 In parishes, where there is a stable group of faithful who adhere to the earlier

-Mass according to the rite of the ROMAN MISSAL published in 1962, and ensure that
+the Mass according to the rite of the ROMAN MISSAL published in 1962, and

 5. The extraordinary minister for the distribution of Holy Communion is a properly instructed and commissioned lay person.
 See the specific archdiocesan guidelines for extraordinary ministers of Holy Communion.